Occupational health and safety assessment

 Where the exposure estimate is lower than the NOAEL, other matters—such as those mentioned earlier in this section—are taken into account before deciding if the chemical is of concern.
 For example, the margin of exposure may be based on a human NOAEL, leading to greater certainty in risk characterisation.

 Conversely, if a LOAEL is used in the absence of a NOAEL, the degree of uncertainty would be higher and a higher margin of exposure would be required.
 Expert judgment is required to weigh these individual parameters case-by-case, and the approach needs to be transparent and justifiable.

 Where it is not possible to determine a NOAEL or LOAEL—for example, where there are not enough suitable data—risk is evaluated on the basis of qualitative or quantitative exposure relevant to the human population under consideration.

 Where effects are deemed to pose greater risk to certain sensitive populations in the work force—for example pregnant women—an additional safety factor may be introduced.

-The standard of hazard communication is often addressed when considering risk management strategies.
+Risk management also includes considering standards of current hazard communication.
 Information on (Material) Safety Data Sheets and labels are assessed against respective codes of practice.